We estimate that it will take 4-6 weeks to hear whether your grant was accepted.

 Faculty statements of support are due on the same day and time as the applications!
 In your application, you can enter your faculty supporter's email.
 Once you submit, it will generate an email from Submittable, which will provide your faculty supporter with a link to upload their statement of support.
 If you don't submit your application until 11:50 pm the day before the deadline, your faculty supporter may not see their upload link in time to provide you with a letter.

-- While not having a letter of support does not immediately disqualify you, it may affect your total score.
+• While not having a letter of support does not immediately disqualify you, it will affect your total score.
 So, please plan accordingly!

 Please advise your faculty recommender to submit a brief letter stating (1) the name of the conference, event, or purpose of travel, (2) the date(s) and place(s) of the conference, event, or purpose of travel, and (3) a statement indicating they support the travel and endorse your application.
 To maintain standards of double-blind reviewing, we ask that they not include your name in the file name or the letter of support.